Updates on the McMurdo Barge Pier

 barge pier mooring diagramAn early mooring diagram for the barge pier.
 These drawings also depict how the various vessels will be moored.

 the planned pier bargeA plan view of the barge pier.
-Instead of the mooring depicted at left, the pier will be anchored by 4 struts anchored on shore...the piles for which were being drilled by the Seabees as seen in the above photos. (more info and barge pier drawings).
+Instead of the mooring depicted at left, the pier will be anchored by 4 struts anchored on shore...the piles for which were being drilled by the Seabees as seen in the above photos, with each concrete mooring point anchored by 4 piles.
+I'm thinking 12 piles...the two struts midships on the barge pier will be anchored to the same mooring point. (more info and barge pier drawings).

 one set of the mooring pilesOne set of the mooring strut anchor piles.
 I'm not sure when these were installed or by whom.